connext/monorepo/packages/contracts/README.md

 ### Offline Protections

 The `TransactionManager` contract and its associated events should contain sufficient information for both the user and the router to properly resume any active transfers if they have been offline.
-To accomplish this, the transactions all store the `preparedBlockNumber` on them, and the contract tracks the `activeTransactionBlocks` for each user in a `mapping(address => uint256[]`).
-This mapping adds the `block.number` each time a transaction is prepared, and removes the `preparedBlockNumber` on completion (both `fulfill` and `cancel`).
-By looking at these blocks, users and routers should be able to easily find the relevant events and determine the necessary actions without needing a store of their own.
+To accomplish this, the `prepare` function will take in more parameters than are strictly needed so the relevant data can be emitted through events.
+Then users and routers can rely on either subgraphs or event polling to determine the necessary active transfers, and gather all data needed to complete them.

+### Internal Accounting

+To properly handle the cases where a token is rebasing/inflationary/deflationary, we think of funds sent to the contracts as claiming "shares" of the total balance of the contract, rather than tracking raw balances.
+This allows routers to keep earning inflation rewards when providing liquidity aTokens, for example.
+Shares are created and issued when the contract receives funds, and burned when the contract disburses funds.
+During a crosschain transaction, they are deducted from the routers issued shares so they cannot be reused.

 ## Error Codes